Brauney/ShaderInjector/ConfigurationGuide.md

 #### SSGI / AO Quality Notes

 Currently as of 2.0 these effects, especially ```SSGI_BOUNCE_LIGHT``` can be quite noisy.
-I plan to improve upon this in the future by introducing dedicated draw passes to filter and downsample the effects for performance/image quality but your kind of limited in terms of how to deal with the noise.

-With that said there are some things you can try.
+I plan to improve upon this in the future by introducing dedicated draw passes to filter and downsample the effects for performance/image quality but your kind of limited in terms of how to deal with the noise at the moment.
+With that said there are some things you can try...

 - Increase Rendering Resolution: This will make the impact of the SSGI signifcantly higher because it scales with screen resolution, but more pixels means the noise becomes smaller and the final result appears cleaner.
 - Increase Raymarch Sample Counts: This will improve the quality of the raymarch and reduce noise but of course at a greater cost.